Richard Marx: Debut album and stardom

 Marx's self-titled debut album, released in June 1987, yielded four hit singles and went triple platinum.
 The debut single, "Don't Mean Nothing", is a song about the potential pitfalls of the music business.
 "Don't Mean Nothing" reached No. 3 on the U.S. Billboard Hot 100 and No. 1 on Billboards Album Rock chart.
 Marx became the first new artist played on 117 radio stations nationwide during his initial week on the charts.
 The next two singles, "Should've Known Better" and "Endless Summer Nights", reached No. 3 and No. 2, respectively.
 The fourth single released from the album, "Hold On to the Nights", earned Marx his first No. 1 hit.
-The latter three of the album's singles were also hits on Billboards Adult Contemporary chart, beginning a long string of hits on that chart.
+The last three of the album's singles were also hits on Billboards Adult Contemporary chart, beginning a long string of hits on that chart.
 Marx embarked on a 14 month world tour, initially opening for REO Speedwagon, but began headlining his own shows.

 In 1988, Marx was nominated for a Grammy Award for Best Rock Vocal Performance – Solo for "Don't Mean Nothing".
 The same year, the song "Surrender to Me", which he co-wrote with Ross Vanelli, appeared in the film Tequila Sunrise.

 Repeat Offender, Marx's second album, was released in May 1989.
 It rose to No. 1 on Billboards album chart.
 It went triple platinum within a few months and eventually sold over 5 million copies in the United States alone.
 The first two singles, "Satisfied" and the platinum-selling "Right Here Waiting", both reached No. 1.
 "Right Here Waiting" was Marx's first No. 1 hit on the U.S. Adult Contemporary chart as well as his first big hit outside of North America, reaching No. 1 in several European countries and giving Marx his first top ten hit in the UK.
 It has been covered numerous times, most notably by Monica and 112 in a 1998 duet.
 Another single from the album, "Children of the Night", was written and composed in support of a Van Nuys-based organization for runaways.
 It became the sixth single from Repeat Offender.

 Marx performed the Beatles' "Help" at the Berlin Wall in late 1989.
 Marx also received his second Grammy nomination in 1990 for Best Pop Vocal Performance – Male for "Right Here Waiting".